GieziJo/cvpr23-earthvision-CNN-LSTM-Inundation/README.md

-> :warning: Repo is being built, should be updated with the code and data soon

 This repo contains the code and data to reproduce the work published in the paper ["**Giezendanner et al.** , *Inferring the past: a combined CNN--LSTM deep learning framework to fuse satellites for historical inundation mapping*, CVPR 23 Earthvision workshop"](https://openaccess.thecvf.com/content/CVPR2023W/EarthVision/html/Giezendanner_Inferring_the_Past_A_Combined_CNN-LSTM_Deep_Learning_Framework_To_CVPRW_2023_paper.html), as well as the inferred dataset.

 Use the following citation when these data or model are used: